 In addition, there are a number of named bursaries for students in CPA Preparatory Courses or PEP who are in financial need, require assistance to purchase computer equipment, or who are single parents (or raised by a single parent) or recent immigrants.
-To learn more about these awards, click here.
+More about the awards.

 CPA Members accepted into MBA programs

 CPABC members in financial need who have been accepted into a Masters of Business Administration (MBA) program at a recognized university and who have an intent to teach in academia, can apply for a bursary which is worth up to $2,500.
 The completed application form, along with a transcript of marks of an undergraduate degree or professional certification, evidence of acceptance into the MBA program, a letter of academic reference, and cover letter explaining the reasons for requesting financial assistance, can be submitted to the CPAEF.
-To learn more about this award, click here.
+More about this award.

 Doctoral Support Program

 The Doctoral Support Program is designed to assist CPABC members pursuing doctoral studies for a teaching and research career in accounting, assurance, or taxation.
 The Program provides select candidates with loans up to a maximum of $10,000 per year for up to four years (which may be forgivable if the candidate successfully earns a doctorate within five years of commencing the doctoral program, and teaches accounting at a BC university immediately upon completion of the doctorate, with one year of teaching for each year of support).
-Click here for more details.
+Doctorial Support Program details.